-In this post I am going to show you a few ways you can increase your download speed.
-Hopefully something in this article is useful to you.
+In this post I am going to show you a few ways you can increase your

 NOTE: If you want to test your speed in MBps then go here and go right click > save target as and observe the download or transfer rate.